LeastAuthority/magic-crystal/protocol.md

 Shards are produced as per the Dark Crystal specification.
 In brief, this means:
 - 256 Shards are produced
 - each has a 1-byte ID
 - each contains the symmetric-encrypted Application Data [*]
 - each contains a Shamir Secret Sharing portion of the key for the above
-    - if we have fewer than 256 Custodians Shards are randomly selected Each Shard is stored locally associated with one of the petnames for this session.
+- if we have fewer than 256 Custodians then Shards are randomly selected Each Shard is stored locally and associated with one of the petnames for this session.

+[*] Note that _this_ symmetric-encryption is different from any application encryption choices and is part of the Shamir Secret Sharing method (which only encrypts up to 64 bytes in the Dark Crystal specification)

 This completes the setup phase of the "backup session".
 Next, the user is offerent the opportunity to send any outstanding Shard to the corresponding Custodian.